 Costs can be categorized as both explicit and implicit.
-Explicit costs are the expenses, which are "out of pocket" and what would be tracked via accounting principles.
+Explicit costs are the expenses, which are merely "out of pocket" and what would be tracked via accounting principles.
 Implicit costs refer to the value of those opportunities forgone by making a decision.
 This incorporates the idea that college is mutually exclusive from working full-time between ages 18 and 22.
-In attempt to establish the true economic burden of an undergraduate degree in Accounting at a small, private liberal arts college in the Midwest.
+In attempt to establish the true economic burden of an undergraduate degree in Accounting at St. Norbert College, this study must take both types of expenses into account.